160924737079-prog/student-managnment/README.md

-🎓 # Student Management & CGPA Dashboard
+🎓 Student Management & CGPA Dashboard

-A simple Student Management System built with Python, Streamlit, SQLite, and Pandas.
+A simple and interactive Student Management & CGPA Dashboard built using Python, Streamlit, SQLite, and Pandas.

-The application allows you to manage student information, add subject marks, calculate SGPA based on credits, and view overall student performance through an interactive dashboard.
+This project allows users to manage student information, add subject-wise marks, calculate grades and SGPA, and view academic performance through an interactive dashboard.

 📌 Features
 👨‍🎓 Add new students